gan99/Neo4j/README.md

+Hi Michael,

+Thank you for checking the environment and setting up Python along with the required packages.

+To proceed further, we will need access to the development server so that we can make the necessary changes to ensure the web application runs correctly on the development site.
+Once we have it working successfully in that environment, we will share the complete deployment code along with detailed setup and deployment instructions.

+Please let us know the next steps to get access to the development server.

+Thanks,
+Ganesh Reddy Mannem

 Integrated February payments data into our pipeline and completed initial validation.

 Worked on Zelle and Corporate Cards data processing as part of the February load.